Ever had a file mysteriously vanish? Or a folder that just refuses to be deleted?

 Let’s jump into what it is, how it works, and how to use it to make hidden or locked-down files behave.

-What Is attrib
+What Is attrib?

-is a command-line tool that lets you:
+attrib is a command-line tool that lets you:

 - View file/folder attributes (hidden, read-only, system, etc.)